math-comp/analysis/NIX.md

      in order to get a temporary installation of emacs and proof-general.
 Make sure you add `(require 'proof-site)` to your `$HOME/.emacs`.

+# Troubleshooting

+## Error when installing nix

+You may experience errors when installing nix.
+For example, the installation may stop with the following error message:

+> ...
+> installing 'nix-2.2.2'
+> error: cloning builder process: Operation not permitted
+> error: unable to start build process
+> ...

+On Debian, this can be solved by the following command:

+> sudo sysctl kernel.unprivileged_userns_clone=1

+Checked with Debian 9.9.

+## Error when executing make

+If the environment variable COQBIN is set, it is likely to point to the wrong binaries.
+If set, do:

+> export COQBIN=$(which coqtop | xargs dirname)/